kynanvwright/rule-post/README.md

   - Need to block submission in that case so it doesn't end up getting published in the next round, or alongside the RC without them reading it.
 - If I rapidly change who I'm logged in as, it keeps the old user data (e.g. getting confused about whether I'm RC or not)
   - might be unique to local version, also not a common issue
+- make sure that top bar on both sides of two-panel shall have same height

 ## Other Notes
 - Check how it looks on various devices